asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 To fully set up a confidential VM is not easy.
 It involves complex encryption complicated among multiple parties.
 Unlocking the RootFS of the guest's VM image is the main goal of the initramfs hook.
 But, before unlocking the root filesystem, the root partition should be mounted automatically during the kernel boot.

-Then, initramfs hook invokes the functions in jindisksetup, to open the JinDisk-formatted root partition.
+Then, initramfs hook invokes the functions in the `jindisksetup`, to open the JinDisk-formatted root partition.

 ### Portable RA